Configuring a Presto Cluster¶

 Click the edit icon in the Action column against a Presto cluster to edit the configuration.

 Presto queries are memory-intensive.
-Choose instance types with ample memory for both the master and worker nodes.
+Choose instance types with ample memory for both the coordinator and worker nodes.

 You can select the Presto Version on the cluster configuration page.
 These are the supported versions: